Published On: January 6th, 2025

 Completely cover with organic olive oil.
 Marvel at the beauty this creates in the morning sunshine.

-Put the jar in a brown paper bag and leave on a sunny windowsill for a couple months, or until you remember it exists.
+Put the jar in a brown paper bag and leave it on a sunny windowsill for a couple of months, or until you remember it exists.
 (Writing the date on the bag helps with amnesia.)
 Maybe give it a shake every now and then.

 After at least a month, separate the oil from the petals.
 Many recipes recommend muslin or cheesecloth here, but even a hanky or an old pillowcase will work.
 Or just squeeze the petals with your bare hands, get veeeeery oily and have quite a bit of fun.